Zeno Clash: Sequel

 On 19 May 2009 the developers announced that a sequel to Zeno Clash was in the works.
 Ghat reprises his role as the protagonist, and several characters such as Father-Mother and Golem return.
 ACE Team expressed a desire to incorporate elements of role-playing games that were present in their previous abandoned project, Zenozoik.

+A third installment to Zeno Clash was set to release February 9 but was delayed and instead released March 9, 2023.
+Set in the same universe the plot follows a martial artist names Pseudo whose job is to protect a small creature with healing powers called the Boy.